-Croquet New Zealand will ask for players to put in their expression of interest (EOI) to be selected for one of the invitation events.
-This EOI will be due by a date determined by CNZ annual and advertised on the CNZ website and through Croquet Matters.
+Croquet New Zealand will ask players to put in their Expression of Interest (EOI) to be selected for one of the invitation events.
+The EOI will be due by date(s) determined annually by CNZ and advertised on the CNZ website and through Croquet Matters.